B-Sindhu6/Registration_CSV/README.md

 ex: F:\programs\application2.py || F:\programs\templates\*.html

 If filename.csv is not getting updated after running the program, try mentioning the complete path of CSV file

+The layout.html contains the default layout of html that all the others have in common index.html here refers the homepage status.html is to prompt user upon registration (successful/failure) registered.html gives the list of all users who already registered.